GoogleCloudPlatform/migrate-to-containers/examples/README.md

 * [Migration at Scale](./pipeline) - Powered by [Tekton](https://tekton.dev/), it allowes you to define templates for similar workloads and orchestrate the automation of migrating 10s to 100s of workloads without manual intervention.

 * [Setting up CI/CD from migrated workload](./cloud-deploy-pipeline/) - Powered by [Cloud Deploy](https://cloud.google.com/deploy), and [Cloud Source](https://cloud.google.com/source-repositories) will allow you to continously deploy to your clusters based on commits in a git repository

+* [Fit Assessment](./fit-assessment) - Sample Day0 and Day1 reports and useful scripts for running guest level collection on a large number of VMs.